elsid/sigame_tools/README.md

 will filter out `physics` and `mathematics`.

-`force_include` works as `include` but increase priority for a theme to be added to generated package.
+`prefer` works as `include` but increase priority for a theme to be added to generated package.

 `pattern` can be regular expression for strings or exact value for integers.
 For lists pattern is used to match one of the values inside the list.